 The Butter Tarts

-We visit bakeries primarily to try their butter tarts for our butter tart quest, which drew us into Hank’s Pastries.
+We visit bakeries primarily to try their butter tarts for our butter tart quest, which drew us to Hank’s Pastries.
 They offer a few good flavours to choose from – including plain (no raisin), walnut, and chocolate chip.

-The butter tarts filling is a nice thick gelatinous consistency, with a rich buttery smooth texture.
-The filling has a delightful brown sugar tasting flavour.
+The butter tarts filling is a nice thick gelatinous consistency with a rich, buttery smooth texture.
+The filling has a delightful brown sugar-tasting flavour.
 There is no sugary crystallization nugget on the bottom.
 The filling will not ooze out on you if you are eating as you walk through town – so no mess to worry about.

 Beyond the Butter Tarts

 Hank’s Pastries have such a wide variety of sweet offerings that are sure to satisfy everyone.
-Hank’s has it all from cookies, cupcakes, custom cakes, and sweet & savoury treats of all kinds.
+Hank’s has it all, from cookies, cupcakes, custom cakes, and sweet & savoury treats of all kinds.
 Some of our favourite treats are the Dutch Pencees, the Eccles cakes, and the decadent cupcakes.
 One item that keeps us coming back is the fantastic cinnamon buns, which are to die for.
 I often eat two on the car ride home.

 Hank’s Pastries is also a fantastic place to enjoy a light meal in their dining room (when indoor dining is permitted again).